programmfabrik/easydb-documentation/content/technical/api/tutorial/python_tutorial/_index.en.md

 - _Return_

     void

 - _Description_

     A `POST` HTTP request is made using the search URL with the session token and search criteria as postfields.

     Status Code is printed to console.
 A 400 status code indicates an invalid session token.

-    The request response is written to the locally viewable file `searchResults.txt`
+    The request response is written to the locally viewable file `searchResults.json`

 - _Exceptions_

     none

 - _Reference_

     [Search](https://docs.easydb.de/en/technical/api/search)

 ### Server Information

----

     def root_menu_about(Session)

 - _Parameters_

     `Object` Session